Targeted Site Investigation Plus (TSI+) Program

 For reference, presentations from the May 2019 webinar are posted below.
 The May 2019 webinar was intended for parties interested in returning brownfields to productive economic and/or open space use.
 If you have questions about brownfields funding, contact Maryam Tasnif-Abbasi at (714) 484-5489 or Maryam.Tasnif-Abbasi@dtsc.ca.gov.

 2019 Webinar Presentation Materials

 U.S. Environmental Protection Agency (EPA) Brownfields Grant Support

 The U.S. EPA offers a variety of grant and loan programs and technical assistance to help communities assess and clean up brownfields and prepare them for redevelopment.
-Information on U.S. EPA brownfields grants is currently available at U.S. EPA’s Brownfields Grants page.
-The application deadline is January 31, 2019.
+Information on U.S. EPA brownfields grants is currently available at U.S. EPA’s Brownfields Grants (link opens new window) page.
+The application deadline is December 3, 2019.
 In order to develop a complete proposal package, the U.S. EPA requires a letter of acknowledgement from a state agency.
-Learn how to obtain a Letter of Acknowledgment from DTSC.
+Learn how to obtain a Letter of Acknowledgement from DTSC.

 DTSC helps U.S. EPA grant applicants and recipients access federal brownfields funding by determining eligibility of petroleum-contaminated brownfields sites, under CERCLA section 101(39)(D).
 This is not a regulatory determination.
 A petroleum eligibility determination by DTSC, under CERCLA section 101(39)(D), for the purpose of brownfields funding does not release any party from obligations under any federal or state law or regulation, or under common law, and does not impact or limit EPA or state enforcement authorities against any party.
 Refer to the following guidelines and application to request this grant support from DTSC.